 The Start of their Professional Careers

-By 15-18 months of age most of the pups are ready to move to the track and begin their professional racing careers.
-The training they’ve received on the farm (called finishing) is meant to prepare them for life on the track.
-They’ll know how to be benched and have their nails clipped, ears examined, etc. They’ll understand the basics of kennel life with turnouts, feeding schedules and training programs.
-Most importantly, they’ll have the basics of racing: chasing a lure, navigating the turns, holding the rail and racing with other dogs.
+By 15-18 months of age, most of the pups are ready to move to the track and begin their professional racing careers.
+The training they have received on the farm, called finishing, is meant to prepare them for life at the track.
+They’ll understand the basics of kennel life with turnouts, feeding schedules, training, and grooming.
+Most importantly, they’ll have the basics of racing: chasing a lure, navigating the turns, and racing with other dogs.

-“Benching” is very important in the care of a racing greyhound.
-It is much more than just a brief “once over”.
-The trainer is looking for everything from muscle soreness, bruising, small cuts or sore cuticles to any fleas, ticks, etc..
-They are also making sure there is no swelling of the toes or joints.
-Trainers usually bench the dogs the day after the race in order to catch anything that might be bothering the dog and treat it promptly and appropriately.
+“Benching” is very important in the care of a racer.
+It is more than just a brief “once over”.
+The trainer is looking for everything from muscle soreness, swelling, small cuts, sore cuticles and shucked nails, to fleas and ticks.
+Normally, it is done the day after a race in order to catch anything that might be bothering the dog and treat it appropriately.
 If something more serious is suspected, such as a bone injury, the dog is taken to the vet for an x-ray.

-At all stages of their life the dogs receive a great deal of attention, handling and care from the people around them.
+At all stages of their lives, the dogs receive a great deal of attention, handling, and care from the people around them.
 They also have a lot of opportunity for play.
-The reasons for this are obvious: an unhappy dog doesn’t learn quickly or well nor will it run well.
-A dog that isn’t used to being handled can be difficult to deal with and no one wants a kennel full of unhappy, hard to handle dogs.
+The reasons for this are obvious: an unhappy dog doesn’t learn quickly, nor will it run well.
+A dog that isn’t used to being handled can be difficult to deal with, and no one wants a kennel full of unhappy, hard to handle dogs.

-Not all pups go to the same track as their littermates and the pup will meet many dogs from other farms.
+Littermates often run at different tracks and become kennelmates with dogs from other farms.
 Once they’ve settled in and gotten acquainted with their new kennelmates and trainers, Unofficial Schooling begins.

 Unofficial Schooling takes place in the morning on the track before the day’s races.
-Initially the pups are hand-slipped so that the trainers can see how they are running and if they are following the lure.
-If that goes well they then run out of the starting box, first in pairs, working up to running in groups of four or five.
+Initially, the pups are hand-slipped so the trainers can see how they are running, and if they are following the lure.
+If that goes well, they run out of the starting box, first in pairs, working up to running in groups of four or five.
 This continues until the trainer feels the pup is ready for Official Schooling.

 Official Schooling races are held before the main races.
 Most dogs run in 2-3 schooling races.
 These races help the trainer evaluate the dogs.
 Is the pup ready to move to their Maiden race and begin his career?
-Should the pup be moved to another track? (different level of competition, different track conditions, etc) Is more schooling necessary?
+Should the pup be moved to another track?
+Each track has different levels of competition and track conditions.
+Is more schooling necessary?

-The meals consist of raw meat, kibble, some kind of carbohydrate (rice, pasta, etc.) and vegetables.
-Each trainer has their own (secret) formula regarding vitamins, minerals, electrolytes and other supplements.
+The meals consist of raw meat, kibble, a carbohydrate (rice or pasta) and/or fruits and vegetables.
+Each trainer has their own formula regarding vitamins, minerals, electrolytes and other supplements.

 - Race Days

-On race day, the dogs have their usual turnouts.
-After being turned out, they are carefully checked (feet, nails, ears, for soreness, etc.) and weighed.
+On a race day, the dogs have their usual turnouts.
+After being turned out, they are carefully checked and weighed.
 This weight is recorded in the kennel log.
-Some trainers rub their dogs down.
-They’ll have their morning snack and then rest.
-About an hour and half before post time of the first race, a kennel employee takes the racers to the track.
+They have a morning snack and then rest.
+About an hour and a half before post time of the first race, a kennel employee takes the racers to the track.
 Here a track employee brings them to the ginny pit where they wait until it’s race time.
-They are weighed (which is overseen by the track vet, a judge and other officials) and given a tag which indicates which race number they are in and the blanket they will wear.
+They are weighed, (which is overseen by the track vet, a judge and other officials) given a tag which indicates which race number they are in, and the blanket they will wear.
 The racers must be within +/- 1.5 pounds of their set weight or they are scratched (unable to race).
-They may also be scratched if the vet feels they are injured or sick.

 After the race, the lure is stopped at the escape turn where the leadouts leash the dogs and hand them back to their trainers.
-The dogs are given water, cooled down (with hoses, kiddie pools or dip tanks), and the sand is cleaned off, making sure to pay special attention to the eyes and the feet.
-When they return to the kennels, they are turned out, fed, and rested.
+The dogs are given water, cooled down with hoses, kiddie pools or dip tanks, and the sand is cleaned off, making sure to pay special attention to the eyes and the feet.
+When they return to the kennels, they are turned out, fed, and put to bed.
 Win or lose, they get extra treats!